henningbruhn/henningbruhn.github.io/_sources/contents/rl.md

 the episode is over, and the same happens when the cart crashes into the left or right barrier.
 Each time step that this is not happening yields a reward of 1.

-The pole balancing scenario differs in at least one aspect significantly from the gridworld
+The pole balancing scenario differs in at least one aspect significantly from the maze
 problem: while there are also only few (two) actions possible in each state, the number of states can be quite a lot larger, maybe even infinite -- that depends on the physics simulation that ultimately governs the transition from one state to the next.